stoermelder/vcvrack-packone/docs/trial-and-error/Mb.md

 - **Magnifier overlay** — When enabled, hovering over a module preview in the browser shows a zoomed magnification loupe following the cursor.

+- **Pre-render previews when idle** — Module previews are normally created the moment they first scroll into view, which can make scrolling feel sluggish on slower systems or with a large module library.
+When this option is enabled, MB instead prepares previews in the background while the browser sits idle, so they are already available once you scroll to them.
+Previews look exactly the same either way; only the moment they are prepared changes.
+Preparation pauses as soon as you scroll, search or zoom, and uses only leftover time within a frame, so it never delays the browser itself.
+Disabled by default.

 ## Changelog

 - v1.8